-While in Oaxaca the best mode of transportation besides walking/rolling is taxi (Uber hasn’t reached Oaxaca yet) as the only public transportation are old buses.
-A taxi ride across town was an average of 50 pesos (about $3).
+While in Oaxaca the best mode of transportation besides walking/rolling is a taxi (Uber hasn’t reached Oaxaca yet) as the only public transportation are old buses.
+A taxi ride across town was an average cost.
 However, Uber does exist in larger cities like Mexico City and Puebla.

 Transportation in Mexico City

 The simplest way for me to get around was to Uber.
 There is an extensive metro system, however, accessibility is not always consistent.
 For example, there may be an elevator into the station from the street but not to the platform.
 The city is making efforts to incorporate accessibility though, the accessible metro stations have elevators exclusively for the disabled that can only be unlocked by the police in the station or by a special access card that you can apply for!
 Here is a website listing station access.
 The Metrobus, which is like a light rail that runs above ground in the street is way more accessible and even has designated cars for people with disabilities and women.
 Not every stop is accessible so best to ask the police officer at the station that you board (every station has an officer).